 You probably know the sun’s ultraviolet rays can cause damage to the skin, as overexposure can ultimately lead to skin cancer.
 It is less common knowledge that these same rays can damage the eyes as well.

-According to the Skin Cancer Foundation, there are two types of ultraviolet rays that reach the Earth through the ozone layer: UVA (long-wave) and UVB (shortwave).
+According to the Skin Cancer Foundation, two types of ultraviolet rays reach the Earth through the ozone layer: UVA (long-wave) and UVB (shortwave).

 - UVA rays make up 95 percent of the radiation that reaches the earth’s surface, and they are present throughout all daylight hours during every part of the year and can penetrate clouds and glass.

 Both types of rays can penetrate the unprotected eye.
 More specifically, UVA can hurt the central vision–the back of your eye called the macula.
-UVB is absorbed in the front part of the eye–the cornea and the lens–but may be even more harmful to your eyes than UVA rays.
-But what exactly comes from the exposure ti and absorption of these rays in your eyes?
+UVB is absorbed in the front part of the eye–the cornea and the lens–but maybe even more harmful to your eyes than UVA rays.
+But what exactly comes from the exposure to and absorption of these rays in your eyes?